 With the growing ease and affordability of DNA testing, genetic genealogy has become one of our most powerful tools for discovery.

-We discuss autosomal DNA testing for finding genetic matches among Riehle descendants and for exploring related family lines.
+We discuss autosomal DNA testing for finding genetic matches among Riehle descendants as well as for exploring our other family lineages.

-And since surnames often follow the male line, we place a significant focus on Y-DNA haplogroups to help trace male-to-male lineages across Riehle Family Segments.
+And since surnames most often follow the male line, we place a significant focus on Y-DNA haplogroups to help trace male-to-male lineages within the many Riehle Family Segments.

 JOIN THE COMMUNITY

-We’re always looking for new ways to engage participants—whether by sharing stories, commenting on posts, or contributing to DNA research.
+We’re always looking for ways to engage participants, welcoming them to share their stories, comment on posts, and contribute to DNA testing and research.

-Over the years, many near and distant cousins have provided valuable information about immigrant ancestors, family lineages, and DNA results, and we welcome your input as well.
+Over the years, many near and distant cousins as well as others with Riehle among their ancestral surnames have provided valuable information about immigrant ancestors, family lineages, and DNA results, and we welcome your input as well.

 Click for More